Emilio-Zamacona/LazyTube/README.md

 # LazyTube
-Script with Tkinter based GUI that takes video as input and automates a few tasks related to general video editing (silence crop, volume automation, etc.)
+Script with Tkinter based GUI that takes video as input and automataticlly trims detected silences.
+Meant to simplify the process of editing a vlogger-style video.